Rooks Heath elects Harrow Youth MPs!

 In the weeks leading up to polling day, students became more and more engaged in the election.
 Many students rallied around their candidate during their campaigns, while other candidates garnered strong applause from students upon entering their form.
 However, one candidate exceeded the maximum number of posters, a breach in our electoral rules.

 Polling day arrived.
-Much of the Sixth Form left the college at 12:10, 15 minutes before polling opened.
+Much of the Sixth Form left the School at 12:10, 15 minutes before polling opened.
 This meant Years 12 and 13 had to wait for the hall to be free at 12:25 to cast their vote.
 Students busily queued to receive their ballot papers and cast their vote.
 Over 400 students voted in the 45 minute lunch break.

 The winners are: Nathan, Desharne, Kivraj and Haider.
 These students will now be sworn in at Harrow Youth Parliament to become MHYPs (Members of Harrow Youth Parliament) and attend meetings alongside representatives from other schools in the borough.
 These students will use their position to improve the borough, with a focus on improving the standard of education, improving communication between schools, improving the relationship between young people and the police, and events for young people.
 The aim here will be to affect meaningful change.